midnightyell/RPi-LTIB/README.md

 The Linux Target Image Builder (LTIB) prefers its toolchains to be in an RPM file, rather than laid out in a git repository.
-This repository contains files from the official Raspberry Pi repository (https://github.com/raspberrypi/), but packaged in an LTIB-friendky manner.
+This repository contains files from the official Raspberry Pi repository (https://github.com/raspberrypi/), but packaged in an LTIB-friendly manner.

 The file you want is probably this one:

 https://github.com/downloads/midnightyell/RPi-LTIB/raspberrypi-tools-9c3d7b6-1.i386.rpm

-Which is just the packaged version of the binaries found in https://github.com/raspberrypi/tools/commit/9c3d7b6ac692498dd36fec2872e0b55f910baac1
+Which is the packaged version of the toolchain binaries found in https://github.com/raspberrypi/tools/commit/9c3d7b6ac692498dd36fec2872e0b55f910baac1

 These appear to be gcc-4.7.1 toolchains that were produced with